jkbhagatio/mini/notes.md

     - Haven't tried, but probably not worth trying as implementation and tuning is a bit tricky, and people report that reconstructions and interpretability are generally worse than with TopK or Jump-ReLU SAEs.

-- Batch-TopK
+- (Batch)TopK

     - Seems to work well!
-Using this as default as we don't have to tune sparsity coefficient and explicitly normalize decoder weights on each step.
+Nice that we don't have to tune sparsity coefficient.

 - Matryoshka SAE (MSAE), or multiple sizes of SAEs